 The tricky part is breaking the glass once the cement is dry.
 Eye protection is recommended!

-This crafty blogger used both interior and exterior fabric to create beautiful fabric flower pots for her indoor plants.
+This crafty blogger used both interior and exterior fabric to create beautiful fabric flower pots for her indoor plants on her front porch.

 It’s a lovely touch to have complimentary colored flower pots to match your decor.
 Of course, even with exterior fabric, they’re not completely waterproof, just water-resistant.
 You will want to water very carefully or take the plant out before you water and give it a chance to drain.